symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 a lot, regardless of the language or framework you use.
 It refers simply to the area of *your* code that processes user input and prepares the response.

-In this case, our controller prepares data from the database and then includes a template to present that data.
+In this case, the controller prepares data from the database and then includes a template to present that data.
 With the controller isolated, you could easily change *just* the template file if you needed to render the blog entries in some other format (e.g. ``list.json.php`` for JSON format).